 When payments are made

-Services Australia processes payments at 9 am each Monday.
-Payments are for sessions of care that occurred in the week prior that were reported by 9 pm on Sunday.
+Services Australia processes payments for sessions of care that occurred in the week prior and were reported by 9 pm on Sunday, at 9 am each Monday.

-Session reports submitted after 9 pm on Sunday are processed upon receipt, after 9 am on Monday.
+Payments for session reports submitted after 9 pm on Sunday are processed after 9 am on Monday or when received in the CCS system.

 Session report submitted | Payment processed |